liamappelbe/fftea/README.md

 [![Build Status](https://github.com/liamappelbe/fftea/workflows/CI/badge.svg)](https://github.com/liamappelbe/fftea/actions?query=workflow%3ACI+branch%3Amain)
 [![Coverage Status](https://coveralls.io/repos/github/liamappelbe/fftea/badge.svg?branch=main)](https://coveralls.io/github/liamappelbe/fftea?branch=main)

-A simple and efficient Fast Fourier Transform (FFT) implementation.
+A simple and efficient Fast Fourier Transform (FFT) library.

 FFT converts a time domain signal to the frequency domain, and back again.
 This is useful for all sorts of applications:

 - Filtering or synthesizing audio
 - Compression algorithms such as JPEG and MP3
-- Computing a spectrogram (most AI applications that analyze audio use spectrograms)
+- Computing a spectrogram (most AI applications that analyze audio actually do visual analysis of the spectrogram)
 - Convolutions, such as reverb filters for audio, or blurring filters for images

 This library supports FFT of real or complex arrays of any size.
 It also